supabase-community/supabase-kubernetes/charts/supabase/README.md

 The secret can be created with kubectl via command-line:

-> If you depend on database providers like [StackGres](https://stackgres.io/) or [Postgres Operator](https://github.com/zalando/postgres-operator) you only need to remove the `secret.db` values and direcly creating a new `<helm-deploy-name>-supabase-db` secret.
+> If you depend on database providers like [StackGres](https://stackgres.io/), [Postgres Operator](https://github.com/zalando/postgres-operator) or self-hosted Postgres instance, fill in the secret above and modify any relevant Postgres attributes such as port or hostname (e.g. `PGPORT`, `DB_HOST`) for any relevant deployments.
+Refer to [values.yaml](values.yaml) for more details.

 ### Dashboard secret